 Safety glasses with side shields should be worn as minimum protection.
-Dust goggles should be worn when excessively (visible) dusty conditions are present or are anticipated.
+Goggles or face shield should be worn where splashing is possible.
+Dust goggles should be worn when excessively (visible) dusty conditions are present or are anticipated due to working with hardened product.